silviot/edx-platform-wiki/How-to-Rebase-a-Pull-Request.md

 6b2481b Awesome New Feature: FED and Jasmine tests
 ```

-### Perform the rebase
+### Perform a rebase

-Run this command in your repository:
+To rebase your branch atop of the latest version of edx-platform, run this command in your repository:

 ```shell
 $ git rebase edx/master